nicolaslps/harmonyui/README.md

 > [!WARNING]
 > **NOT PRODUCTION READY** - This project is currently in active development and is **NOT** ready for production use.
 APIs are unstable, breaking changes will occur, and features may be incomplete.
 Use at your own risk.
 Do not use in production environments.

+**About Development Activity**: While public commits may seem infrequent, this project is actively maintained and continuously developed in a production environment.
+We're working on performance improvements, stability enhancements, visual refinements, and new features to deliver high-quality components to the Symfony community in the next major release.

 A comprehensive, Symfony-native component library that integrates seamlessly with your existing workflow.

 ## Why HarmonyUI?